senzing-garage/sz-sdk-java/Migration.md

 1. There was no built-in way to lookup a flag value by its name.
 1. There was no good way to get a list of all flags.
 1. Even if you built a lookup table by name and could get a list of all flags, you could not easily get a list of all flags applicable to a specific function call.

 In version 4.x, the flag values are now represented by an `enum` type called `SzFlag` and as such are first-class objects.
 Using an `enum` type provides the following benefits:

 1. Converting an `SzFlag` to a `String` for debugging or logging yields a symbolic name.
 1. An `SzFlag` value can be obtained from its symbolic name using the standard `valueOf(String)` function.
 1. An array of all `SzFlag` values can be obtained via the standard `values()` function.

 Because the flags are represented by an `enum` type, the bitwise-OR operation can no longer be used to combine them as was done in version 3.x.
 In version 4.x, the `flags` parameters are instead represented by the type `Set<SzFlag>` so that multiple `SzFlag` values can be specified as a `Set`.
 Java provides the `java.util.EnumSet` class which implements the `Set` interface by backing it with a bit vector (`long`) value for efficiency.
 The `EnumSet` class can be easily used to efficiently construct `Set<SzFlag>` values.
 However, for ease of use, many predefined unmodifiable/immutable `Set<SzFlag>` values are included as public constants in the `SzFlag` class including default and common values for most function calls and `SzFlag.SZ_NO_FLAGS` which can be used to represent passing no flags.
-As a further convienence, passing `null` for the `flags` parameter is always interpretted as `SzFlag.SZ_NO_FLAGS`.
+As a further convenience, passing `null` for the `flags` parameter is always interpreted as `SzFlag.SZ_NO_FLAGS`.

 Because aggregate flags are now represented by `Set<SzFlag>`, the `SzFlag` class provides a useful static `toString(Set<SzFlag>)` utility method for debugging an